omnidragon-io/docs/docs/guides/frontend-integration.md

 ---
-title: Frontend Integration Guide (TL;DR)
+title: Frontend Integration (Deprecated)
 sidebar_position: 20
 ---

-This is the minimal glue code your frontend needs.
-Constants are in Quick Start.
+Use Integrations → Frontend for the current guide.
+This page is deprecated.

 ## TL;DR
 1) Define constants (see Quick Start)